 Tough times don’t last, but tough people do.

-As you might know, ACL injuries can take anywhere from six to nine to sometimes even twelves months of rehabilitation before an athlete may find herself back on the field.
+As you might know, ACL injuries can take anywhere from nine to twelve months of rehabilitation before an athlete may find herself back on the field.
 Sustaining an ACL injury is not only a physical, but an emotional blow where an athlete’s entire world is flipped upside down.
 After hearing those three dreaded letters, the reality of the better part of the next year sets in… and it stinks.

 Today’s post will focus on those first four weeks after waking up in the recovery room.
 Maybe this post applies to you, or perhaps you know someone who is about to go through the process.
 Knowing “what comes next” can be extremely helpful when it comes to calming those nerves, so please feel free to hit the share button (teamwork really does make the dream work, afterall).